EndPointCorp/end-point-blog/2019/06/28/deploying-production-pipelines-to-kubernetes.html.md

 The idea is to load up the saved Gensim model and the data frame with articles first.
 Then for each article use the model to get the 10 most similar other articles.

-As the step's output, the listing of similar articles is placed in the `similar.yml` file for each article's subdirectory.
+As the step’s output, the listing of similar articles is placed in the `similar.yml` file for each article’s subdirectory.

-The blog's Markdown → HTML compiler could then use this file and e. g. inject the "You might find those articles interesting too" section.
+The blog’s Markdown → HTML compiler could then use this file and e. g. inject the “You might find those articles interesting too” section.

 #### Results